johnrcd/rovi_blog/content/posts/2025-07-12-website-themes.md

 ```

-Q: TL;DR?
+I think it's a little messy, but it's been working well enough for me so far.
+I'm pretty sure you can slap a `content` id on your body tag, add the script to your website, and have it work out-of-the-box (assuming that every single page you have has the exact same content in the `<head>` tag except for the `<title>`),

+There's also probably some issues that come with website performance, but fixing the theme jitter took priority over anything else.
+I also didn't see a noticable difference during development.[^_performance]

+[^_performance]: I don't see how there can be a noticable difference between loading in a page normally, and the SPA method where I use fetch and update the DOM.
+A fetch and normal page load are getting the same information, and updating the DOM isn't that slow.
+I know React has their virtual DOM to reduce operations but there's only ever one operation being performed— swapping the contents of `#content`.
+Then again, I haven't performance tested any of this (apart from using the throttling feature on Chrome DevTools), so I'm probably wrong to some degree.

+Q: this is too technical i can't code/bro i don't want to read all of that just summerize it

 A: um

 - `loadPage`: Loads in the contents of a page.
 - `loadAnchors`: Overrides links to do SPA page loading.
 - the thing that says: `"popstate"`: Allows the forward and back buttons to work on your browser.
-- the thing that says: `"DOMContentLoaded"`: Calls the link overriding logic when the website is first visited (or after being refreshed).
+- the thing that says: `"DOMContentLoaded"`: Calls the link overriding logic when the website is first visited (or after refreshing your browser).

 ## bug fixing

+There ended up being issues with transitioning the website to an SPA, along with other problems with the theme system that needed to be addressed.

 ### theme buttons

 Because pages aren't actually being loaded, my theme swapper breaks because it only initializes the theme swap buttons on `DOMContentLoaded`.
 I assumed I could just suscribe to the `popstate` event instead, but I learned that it isn't fired when `history.pushState()` is invoked.
 It's meant for other events like when you press the back/forward buttons on your browser, which makes sense, but unfortunately means I can't use it.

-I tried doing something similar to C# events but JavaScript doesn't really have that so I'd have to shoehorn it in, and this entire deep dive is me shoehorning in features in the first place, and I didn't want to add another one to the list so I just scrapped it.
+I tried doing something similar to C# events but JavaScript doesn't have (Let me make my events please!!!).
 I eventually settled on listening to changes directly within the `panel` id element, which led me to one of the strangest (though accurate) class names of all time: [`MutatorObserver`](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver)

 ```jsx
 const bindThemeButtons = () => {